Chronic Fatigue Syndrome: I Am One of the Millions Missing

 I have been on a strict schedule for years now.
-My evening bedtime routine has been locked down for years, my diet was overhauled years ago, and I stopped engaging in activities that required me to burn through energy because I know I don’t store energy like other people do.
+My evening bedtime routine has been locked down for years.
+My diet was overhauled years ago, and I stopped engaging in activities that require energy because I know I don’t store energy like other people do.
 I don’t go out much and when I do, it’s usually to do a quiet activity, like going to the flower market or out for lunch.
-On occasion, I try to have a night out with my friends.
+On occasion, I try to have an early night out with my friends.

 What frustrates me most about these days is that just when I think I have them figured out, my body changes on me.
 I expect Grey Days to happen within 48 hours of extra activity, not four days or a week later.

-I wish I could find some reasoning behind these events or figure out what triggers them.
+I want to find some reasoning behind these events or figure out what triggers them.

-I’m still feeling it today, but at least I got out of bed today.
-After this attack, I know I need to take things really slowly for the next few weeks.
-Actually, I know that I need to take things slowly for the rest of my life.
-My old life is gone.
-I’ll never get it back.
+To be certain, my old life is gone and I know that I need to take things slowly.
 I’ll never be able to return to the world of gyms and outdoor runs, dancing, and spending time with my friends and family without paying for it somehow with a Grey Day.